The reduction in CO2 emissions is thanks to fleets leasing greener cars and demanding that their drivers cover fewer annual business miles.

 As a result, British fleets have cut their carbon footprint by three million tonnes over the past three years.

-According to figures from the British Vehicle Rental and Leasing Association (BVRLA), this represents the equivalent of one-and-a-half tonnes of CO2 saved for every car run by its members.
+According to figures from the British Vehicle Rental and Leasing Association (BVRLA), this represent the equivalent of one-and-a-half tonnes of CO2 saved for every car run by its members.

 The figures were obtained from a survey of fleets carried out at the end of 2007.

 From this the BVRLA discovered that average CO2 emissions have reduced from 171.8g/km in 2003 to 157.4g/km in 2007.

 This outstrips the decreases across new car registrations as a whole.

 According to the Society of Motor Manufacturers and Traders (SMMT), in 2007 average new car CO2 figure dropped 1.4% year-on-year to 164.9g/km, a fall of 13.1% since 1997.

 The SMMT claims that improvements in vehicle technology have seen savings of around one million tonnes per year across the whole new vehicle parc of fleet and private registrations.

 This figure, compared alongside the BVRLA’s research, suggests that almost all the CO2 savings are coming through the registrations of fleet vehicles, and that the effect on private buyers of tax incentives such as graduated VED are less effective than those incentives in the fleet market.